LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Campaigns/campaign-settings.md

 ## **Control groups**

-A control group is a random number of visitors to your website who are not exposed to any type of engagement from a LiveEngage campaign.
+A control group is a random number of visitors to your website who are not exposed to any type of engagement from a campaign.
 By comparing the activity of these visitors to the activity of visitors who were exposed to campaigns, you can evaluate the effectiveness and performance of campaigns (and your account as a whole).

 The value represents the percentage of visitors who will not be exposed to any engagements on your site.
 A control group can be set per account or per campaign at the following increments: 5%, 10%, 15%, 20%, and 25%.
 0% means that the control group feature is switched off.
 For further information on control groups, [refer here](contact-center-management-campaigns-managing-campaigns.html#measuring-success-using-control-groups).